GovTechSG/purple-a11y/README.md

 # Install NodeJS version with NVM
 nvm install --lts

-# For subsequent use, you will need to run the command below as time you open a new terminal
+# For subsequent use, you will need to run the command below each time you open a new terminal
 nvm use --lts
 ```
 - Install the required NPM packages with `npm install`.